laserpants/sagacious-cpp/README.md

 ## Move semantics
 ### Rvalue references
 Expressions in C++ are always either an *lvalue*, or an *rvalue*.
+* Lvalues are named objects who may last beyond a single expression.
+All variables are lvalues.
+* Rvalues are temporaries.
+The lifetime of an rvalue is limited to the expression in which it is defined.
 ## Functional programming
 ### Lambda expressions